mhucka/zowie/README.md

 To make Zowie only print what it would do without actually doing it, use the `-n` "dry run" option.

 If given the `-q` option, Zowie will not print its usual informational messages while it is working.
 It will only print messages for warnings or errors.
-By default messages printed by Zowie are also color-coded.
+By default, messages printed by Zowie are also color-coded.
 If given the option `-C`, Zowie will not color the text of messages it prints.
 (This latter option is useful when running Zowie within subshells inside other environments such as Emacs.)

 If given the `-V` option, this program will print the version and other information, and exit without doing anything else.

 If given the `-@` argument, this program will output a detailed trace of what it is doing.
 The debug trace will be sent to the given destination, which can be `-` to indicate console output, or a file path to send the output to a file.

-When `-@ has` been given, Zowie also installs a signal handler on signal `SIGUSR1` that will drop Zowie into the pdb debugger if the signal is sent to the running process.
+When `-@` has been given, Zowie also installs a signal handler on signal `SIGUSR1` that will drop Zowie into the pdb debugger if the signal is sent to the running process.

 ### _Summary of command-line options_